RichardJJG/docs/docs/eventing/broker/README.md

 Knative provides a multi-tenant, channel-based broker implementation that uses channels for event routing.

-Before you can use the Knative Channel-based Broker, you must install a channel provider, such as InMemoryChannel, Kafka or Nats.
+Before you can use the Knative channel-based broker, you must install a channel provider, such as InMemoryChannel, Kafka, or Nats.

 **NOTE:** InMemoryChannel channels are for development use only and must not be used in a production deployment.

-For more information on which channels are available and how to install them, see the list of [available channels](https://knative.dev/docs/eventing/channels/channels-crds/).
+For more information about which channels are available and how to install them, see the list of [available channels](https://knative.dev/docs/eventing/channels/channels-crds/).

-## How it works
+## How a broker works
 <!--TODO: Add a diagram that shows this-->
-When an Event is sent to the Broker, all request metadata other than the CloudEvent data and context attributes is stripped away.
+When an event is sent to the broker, all request metadata other than the CloudEvent data and context attributes is stripped away.
-Unless the information existed as a `CloudEvent` attribute, no information is retained about how this Event entered the Broker.
+Unless the information existed as a `CloudEvent` attribute, no information is retained about how this event entered the broker.

-Once an Event has entered the Broker, it can be forwarded to event Channels by using Triggers.
+After entering the broker, triggers forward the event to relevant event channels.
 This event delivery mechanism hides details of event routing from the event producer and event consumer.

-Triggers register a subscriber's interest in a particular class of events, so that the subscriber's event sink will receive events that match the Trigger's filter.
+Triggers register a subscriber's interest in a particular class of events so that the subscriber's event sink receives events that match the trigger's filter.

 ## Default Broker configuration

-Knative Eventing provides a `config-br-defaults` ConfigMap, which lives in the `knative-eventing` namespace, and provides default configuration settings to enable the creation of Brokers and Channels by using defaults.
+Knative Eventing provides a `config-br-defaults` ConfigMap in the `knative-eventing` namespace and provides default configuration settings to enable the creation of brokers and channels by using defaults.
-For more information, see the [`config-br-defaults`](./config-br-defaults.md) ConfigMap documentation.
+For more information, see [Default Broker ConfigMap](./config-br-defaults.md).

-Create a Broker using the default settings:
+Create a broker using the default settings:

 ```shell
 kubectl create -f - <<EOF